Treatments for Precancerous Lesions

-- Topical chemotherapy cream.
-Multiple applications of cream to the suspicious area destroys superficial cancer cells over time.
+Multiple applications of cream to the suspicious area destroy superficial cancer cells over time.

-- Photodynamic therapy.
-A liquid drug is applied to the affected area, which makes it sensitive to light.
+A liquid drug is applied to the affected area and makes it sensitive to light.
 After an extended period of time, the area is targeted by a special light source, which removes the suspicious lesion.

-A knife-like instrument, called a curette, is used to scrape away the layers of small cancerous lesions.
-An electric needle is then used to cauterize the wound, which stops bleeding, seals the area, and destroys any remaining cancer cells.
+A knifelike instrument, called a curette, is used to scrape away the layers of small cancerous lesions.
+An electric needle is then used to cauterize the wound.
+This stops the bleeding, seals the area, and destroys any remaining cancer cells.

-Critical to the treatment of high risk skin cancer, especially on the heck and neck.
+This treatment is critical for high-risk skin cancers, especially on the head and neck.
 Layers of basal cell or squamous cell cancers are surgically removed and examined under a microscope to ensure no cancerous cells remain.

 X-rays destroy cancer cells or shrink tumors.
-May be used in very select patients or to treat advanced basal cell cancers.
+This treatment may be used in select cases or to treat advanced basal-cell cancers.

 A skin graft from another part of your body is used to cover wounds after total removal of skin cancer.
 The grafting and reconstructive surgery promotes healing, restores the skin’s appearance and function, and minimizes the long-term impact of skin cancer surgery.